MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-use-mlflow-cli-runs.md

 ## Configure the experiment

 MLflow organizes information in experiments and runs.
 Runs are called *jobs* in Azure Machine Learning.
-By default, runs are logged to an experiment named **Default** that is automatically created for you.
+By default, runs are logged to an experiment named **Default** that's automatically created for you.
 You can configure the experiment to track.

 # [Notebooks](#tab/interactive)